Chillu1/IdleFactions/Docs/Notes.md

 ## Temp Notes

+Achievements:
+* Let there be light, first light production
+* Losing all population (to 1)

 Rates:
 Per second/5, keep changing (adding/removing) a dict of resources.
 After X seconds, display the rate, & clear the dicts.